MacKenzie State Recreation Area

 Round Trip Mileage: 3.5 miles

-Overview: MacKenzie State Park is one of the only tracts of public land along scenic Hwy.
+MacKenzie State Park is one of the only tracts of public land along scenic Hwy.
 137 in the Puna District that is suitable for hiking.
 A smaller part of the Malama Ki Forest Reserve, this 13 acre recreation area occupies the harsh lava sea cliffs of the rough Puna coast.
 The signature feature of the park is the largest stand of ironwood trees in the Hawaiian islands, mostly planted by Albert J. MacKenzie, a forest ranger who died very young in 1938.
 The Recreation Area was named for him one year after his death.
 Hiking in MacKenzie SRA allows you to follow the ancient King's Highway trail that used to ring most of the island.
 There are several lava tube features in the park and the main attraction is experiencing the raw power of the waves along the sheer sea cliffs.
-Camping used to be allowed by permit only, but new signs indicate that camping is now prohibited completely.
+There is no camping.
 There are restrooms and a covered picnic pavilion.
-The entrance road used to be very rough, but recent improvements have made parking suitable for any two-wheel drive vehicle.
 Swimming here is suicidal, and you must take extreme care along the notoriously dangerous sea cliffs.
-Rogue waves can remove rocks and trees -- and certainly people -- from the edge.
+Rogue waves can remove rocks and trees - and certainly people - from the edge.
 The extensive danger signs are not hyperbole.
 There are no fees of any kind for visiting MacKenzie SRA.
+Entry into lava tubes or caves is unlawful.

 MacKenzie State Recreation Area has some violent history and is also attractive to those who believe in the supernatural world.
 Convicts from plantations on Oahu constructed the park by clearing vegetation and removing rocks in the late 1850s.
 This back-breaking work in the tropical sun led to several deaths, and although records are unclear, it's likely that their bodies lie in unmarked graves inside the SRA.
 Forest Ranger and planter of most of the ironwood trees in the park Albert J. MacKenzie died very young at 21.
 And, some Hawaiians believe that "nightmarchers" -- ghosts of ancient Hawaiians -- roam the King's Highway trail at night.
 Some locals believe that this park is irrevocably haunted by dark spirits, and you can find several compelling ghost stories on the internet.
 More troubling is the several violent crimes that have been committed in the park.
 In 1980, two young campers were dragged from their tent and severely beaten, leaving one camper dead and the other disabled.
 This crime remains unsolved.
 In 1993, three men kidnapped, raped, and murdered a sixteen year old girl.
 These men were prosecuted for this crime, and confessed that they threw her over the cliffs into the ocean while she was still alive.
 More recently in 2008, film crews shooting a Helen Mirren film called "The Tempest" discovered the bullet-riddled body of a local surfer.
 The killer was his own father.
 The notoriously unsafe sea cliffs have killed several fishermen and 'opihi pickers whose bodies are usually never found in the harsh Puna surf.